Hello, Beauties๐ธ Today’s post is Ann Lowe, Another Little-Known Fashion History Visionary.

 Her Legacy:

 How about you, familiar with fashion history visionary Ann Lowe?
-If yes, do share in the comments section.
+If so, share it in the comments section.

 As always, thank you for reading.
 Have a fabulous week.